0

 Summary

 In order to attract new enterprises, any municipality may negotiate an incentive payment or tax credit.
-However, the amount shall not exceed the amount of taxes levied by the municipality per Colorado Revised Statute 31-15-903.
+However, the amount shall not exceed the amount of taxes levied by the municipality per Colorado Revised Statute 31-15-903 (PDF).

 Overview